HelenS-tech/rota-app/README.md

 # SmartShift

-A simple, mobile-friendly rota tool designed to make it easy for staff to view, understand, and claim shifts.
+A simple, mobile-friendly rota tool designed to make it easy for staff to view, understand and claim shifts.

-Built as a lightweight alternative to paper rotas and overly complex scheduling systems.
+Originally developed as a lightweight alternative to paper rotas and overly complex scheduling systems, SmartShift has since evolved into a live rota system used by staff within a local hospitality business.

 ---

 ## 🚀 Features

-- 📅 **Monthly rota view**
+* 📅 Monthly rota view
-- 📆 **Weekly tabs** for easy navigation
+* 📆 Weekly tabs for easy navigation
-- 📊 **Visual availability overview** (calendar map)
+* 📊 Visual availability overview
-- 👥 **Shift claiming system**
+* 👥 Shift claiming and cancellation
-- 🔐 **Simple PIN-based staff login**
+* 🔐 PIN-based staff login
-- 🎨 **Colour-coded shift status**
+* 🎨 Colour-coded shift status
-  - Grey = Available
-  - Amber = Partially filled
-  - Red = Full
-- 📈 **Progress bars** showing how full each shift is
+* 📈 Progress bars showing shift capacity
-- 📱 **Mobile-first design**
+* 📱 Mobile-first responsive design
+* 🌐 Shared rota data using Supabase
+* 👥 Multi-user access across devices
+* 🗓️ Month-to-month navigation
+* 👤 User-specific shift information

 ---

 ## 🧠 How It Works

-- Shifts are generated dynamically based on:
+Shifts are generated and displayed according to the rota structure and available dates.
-  - Day of the week
-  - Monthly patterns (e.g. Wednesday events)
-  - Special cases (e.g. first Monday biker night)

-- Staff can:
+Staff can:

-  - Select their name
+* Select their name
-  - Enter a PIN
+* Enter their PIN
+* View available shifts
-  - Claim or cancel shifts
+* Claim shifts

-- The app stores the selected user locally using `localStorage`.
+* Cancel shifts they have previously claimed
+* Navigate between rota months

+Shift information is stored using Supabase so that changes are available across devices rather than being stored only locally.

+The application also uses `localStorage` where appropriate to retain user information on the device and improve the user experience.

 ---

-## ⚠️ Current Limitations

-- ❌ No shared database (not synced between users)
-- ❌ Changes are only visible on the same device
-- ❌ No admin controls yet

-This version is a **prototype** to test usability and concept.
+## 🛠️ Tech Stack

+* HTML
+* CSS
+* JavaScript
+* Supabase
+* Git / GitHub
+* GitHub Pages
+* Visual Studio Code

+No JavaScript framework is currently used, keeping the application lightweight and easy to maintain.

 ---

-## 💡 Future Improvements

-- 🌐 Shared data (Firebase or backend)
-- 👨‍💼 Admin dashboard
-- 📊 Analytics (unfilled shifts, trends)
-- 🔔 Notifications/reminders
-- 👥 Multi-user sync in real time
+## 🔧 Ongoing Development

+SmartShift continues to be developed based on real-world use and staff feedback.

+Development has included:

+* Improving the mobile interface
+* Troubleshooting differences between desktop and mobile behaviour
+* Improving database access and security
+* Managing shift ownership and cancellation behaviour
+* Adding additional rota months and shift dates
+* Improving how multiple staff members are displayed on shifts

+Future development may include:

+* Administration controls
+* Improved authentication
+* Shift swapping
+* Notifications and reminders
+* Additional reporting and rota-management tools

 ---

-## 🛠️ Tech Stack

-- HTML
-- CSS (custom styling, responsive layout)
-- JavaScript (vanilla)

-No frameworks — intentionally lightweight and simple.

----

 ## 🎯 Goal

-To create a rota system that is:
+The aim of SmartShift is to provide a rota system that is:

-- Easy to understand
+* Easy to understand
-- Quick to use on a phone
+* Quick to use on a phone
-- Visually clear
+* Visually clear
-- More reliable than paper rotas
+* Accessible to multiple staff members
+* Easier to maintain than a paper rota
+* Flexible enough to develop as the business requirements change

 ---

 ## 📸 Screenshots

-(Add screenshots here if you want)
+Suggested screenshots:

+* Mobile rota view
+* Desktop rota view
+* Shift claiming
+* Filled and partially filled shifts
+* Month navigation

 ---

 ## 👨‍💻 Author

-Built by Helen Louise
+Built and maintained by Helen Louise Smith.

----

-## 📄 License

-Open source / personal project